diaspora-orm/diaspora/docs/index.md

 ## How does it work?

 Diaspora is composed of a server & a client library, both loading the same configuration structure.
+(See [how to configure Diaspora]())

 Diaspora allows you to create models, entities and data sources.